-PortAsm/68K for 80x86 is a source-code translator which converts 680x0 and CPU32 assembly-language code into efficient, optimized, and maintainable 80x86 assembly-language.
+PortAsm/68K for 80x86 is a source-code translator which converts 680x0 and CPU32 assembly-language code (or in some cases the listing-file output of a compiler) into efficient, optimized, and maintainable 80x86 assembly-language.
 It provides a fast, easy and reliable way to port 68000-family assembler to the 80x86 architecture, avoiding the need for a lengthy and difficult re-write, which can introduce new bugs into a mature body of source code.

 It can be used either for applications written wholly in assembler, or for translating the assembler portions of applications written partly in 68K assembler and partly in a high-level language such as C or Pascal.
 It can also be used to help port system-level code and drivers.
 Supported 68K source assembler formats include Motorola MASM, Microtec Research ASM68K, Gnu gas, Diab Data das, and Apple MPW Asm.
 The generated x86 assembler is compatible with most of the leading x86 toolsets and runtime environments.